dmitovs/dmitovs.github.io/_posts/2024-12-05-Our-History.markdown

 ---
 ![How can I use these things in my new device design?](:Dmitrijs-2020.jpg){:data-align="center"}

 Hey!
 It’s great to meet you here in this cozy corner of the Internet.
-My name is [Dmitrijs](https://www.linkedin.com/in/dmivs/)—or Dima—and I’ve been designing hardware and software my entire life.
+My name is [Dmitrijs](https://www.linkedin.com/in/dmivs/)—or Dima—and I’ve been designing hardware and software for as long as I can remember.

 I have always loved technology.
 As a kid, I dreamed about building computers and exploring space.
 Over the years, I have worked on many exciting projects: reverse-engineering old game consoles, improving Japanese TV studios, shaking buildings with powerful motors, and even taming fire-throwing machines!

 Over time, I became a professional engineer and team leader, designing electronic devices and automation systems across a wide range of fields, from telecommunications to drones.

-In 2024, I started [1SLab.com](/) to create place, where my friends and I can follow our passion, share our knowledge, and help people design amazing devices that improve lives, and support the exploration of our planet—and maybe, one day, even beyond.
+In 2024, I started [1S Lab](/) to create a place where my friends and I could follow our passion, share our knowledge, help people design amazing devices that improve lives, help businesses thrive, and support the exploration of our planet—and maybe, one day, even beyond.

+So feel free to explore this site, and let’s [be in touch](/tabs/about)!